2022–23 TaiwanBeer HeroBears season: Draft

-On March 16, 2022, the HeroBears acquired 2022 and 2023 second-round draft picks from Taichung Wagor Suns in exchange for Chou Tzu-Hua.
+On March 16, 2022, the HeroBears acquired 2022 and 2023 second-round picks from Taichung Wagor Suns in exchange for Chou Tzu-Hua.

 On August 25, 2022, the second rounder, Huang Jian-Zhi had joined the Changhua BLL of the Super Basketball League.

-On September 14, 2022, the third rounder Huang Hung-Yu had joined the Taiwan Beer of the Super Basketball League.
+On September 14, 2022, the third rounder, Huang Hung-Yu had joined the Taiwan Beer of the Super Basketball League.

 2022 interleague play

 The Taiwan Beer players Liang Hao-Zhen and Feng Cheng-Kai joined to the TaiwanBeer HeroBears, and the TaiwanBeer HeroBears players Chien Chao-Yi and Lu Tsai Yu-Lun joined to the Taiwan Beer in these invitational games.
 On September 7, 2022, TaiwanBeer HeroBears announced that Shang Wei-Fang joined to the team as the player in these invitational games.
 And Liang Hao-Zhen didn't appear to the player list.